ajkxyz/cuda4py/README.md

 To use CUBLAS, libcublas.so (cublas64_65.dll) should be present.
 To use CUDNN, libcudnn.so (cudnn64_65.dll) should be present.
 To use CUFFT, libcufft.so (cufft64_65.dll) should be present.
+To use CURAND, libcurand.so (curand64_65.dll) should be present.

 Not all CUDA api is currently covered.